Import from the US to Kenya

 Selected tools for duty, freight, landed cost, and import planning

-Landed Cost Calculator - Total China Import Cost Per Unit
+Landed Cost Calculator — Total Cost of Importing from the US

-Sea Freight Cost Calculator — China to USA/UK/Australia
+Sea Freight Cost Calculator — US to other markets/UK/Australia

 CBM Calculator — Cubic Meter Calculator for Sea Freight